About

 Eight arms.
 One dream.
 One Octo.

-Octogee's own operation runs on the Octogee platform.
-Chris, the founder, is a Business-persona customer of his own product.
+Octogee runs on Octogee.
+Chris, the founder, is a customer of his own product.
 His Octo handles our own ops, our own follow-ups, our own builds.
 If we couldn't make Octo easy enough to bet a company on, we wouldn't be making Octo easy for you.

 That's the test.
 We pass it every day we don't have to call a 24-hour Slack-breach team.